Ensembl/ensembl-client/doc/architecture/decisions/0023-BLAST-species-sequence-interactions.md

 2. Submitting jobs against multiple species requires production of a combined species database which is not available at the moment.
 3. Submitting individual jobs provides better turnover than searching against a bigger database of multiple genomes
 4. Results from genomes with varying genomic lengths affecting e-values/ percent identities?

+## Known issues and future developments

+- There are currently no known issues.
+- We may apply limit to species selection as the species list grows.